davideareias1/email-assistant/extension/README.md

 ## Security

-- Your OpenRouter API key is stored securely in Chrome's storage
+- All API calls are made to a secure backend server
 - No email content is stored or logged
-- All API calls are made directly to OpenRouter with proper security headers
+- Simple user preferences stored locally

 ## Development